-The investment process applied to the Compartment is based on a selection within an investment universe combining a financial (quantitative and micro-economic) and extra-financial (qualitative) approach in two stages:
+The investment process applied to the Sub-Fund is based on the selection of the investment universe combining a financial (quantitative and microeconomic) and non-financial (qualitative) approach in two stages:

-- Selection of issuers according to the financial approach described above; - Exclusion of issuers presenting a high risk profile in terms of corporate responsibility (rating below 2/10 according to the ESG tool developed in-house) or exposed to major controversies.
-This filter excludes a minimum of 20% of issuers on the basis of the extra-financial analysis described above.
+- Selection of issuers according to the financial approach described above; - Exclusion of issuers with a high corporate responsibility risk profile (rating below 2/10 according to the proprietary ESG tool) or exposed to major controversies.
+This filter excludes a minimum of 20% of issuers based on the non-financial analysis described above.